Key Takeaways

 - →A 90-minute cross-functional audit produces a directional ethical debt score

-- →Quarterly is the minimum audit cadence — annual catches debt at 4x the remediation cost
+- →Quarterly is the minimum audit cadence; annual audits catch debt at 4x the remediation cost

-Here is a stat that should stop every AI leader mid-sentence: only 14% of enterprises enforce AI assurance at the enterprise level.
-Not 14% have thought about it.
-Not 14% have a plan.
-Fourteen percent actually enforce it.
-The other 86% — including organizations with hundreds of AI models in production — are accumulating ethical debt they cannot see, cannot measure, and cannot prioritize.
+Here is a stat that should stop every AI leader mid-sentence: only 26% of organizations report having comprehensive AI security governance policies in place.
+Most have a partial policy.
+Some have a policy still in development.
+A quarter have the real thing: enforced, comprehensive, board-visible.
+The other 74%, including organizations with hundreds of AI models in production, are accumulating ethical debt they cannot see, cannot measure, and cannot prioritize.

 The global picture is not much better.
-The AI Governance Readiness Score entering 2026 stands at 67 out of 100 — a passing grade by the thinnest margin, and one that masks enormous variation between leaders and laggards.
+The AIGN Systemic Governance Readiness Index, a monthly measure of AI governance infrastructure built from roughly 1,000 verified signals worldwide, stood at 42.6 out of 100 as of August 2025, up from 38.8 in July.
+Nowhere near a passing grade, and the gap between leaders and laggards is widening, not closing.
 McKinsey calls unmeasured technical debt 'dark matter': you cannot see it, but it shapes everything.
 Ethical debt in AI is the same phenomenon at a higher compound rate.

 Enterprise AI Assurance Enforcement